codethesaurus/docs/docs/install/install-docs-docker.md

-# Installing Documentation with Docker
+# Running Documentation with Docker

 ### Overview
 This file includes the instructions to create a Container using the Dockerfile, as to locally run the documentation site for testing and editing.